flov/thefilthywizard/_posts/2022-10-09-how-to-use-a-fire-contact-ball.md

 ## Moves that are good for contact juggling

 Rule #1: Always keep the ball moving.
-When I start to burn the contact ball I usually do isolation movements like the enigma and hold it in one spot just to get it burning properly.
-Once the whole ball is on fire I start to do the full body rolls The full body roll is the best, since the ball will not be in touch with the body for too long and your skin won't heat up and burn.
+When a wizard starts to burn it he usually does isolation movements in the beginning like the enigma and holds it in one spot so that the ball starts fire properly.
+Once the whole ball is on fire a wizard starts to do the full body rolls and arm rolls.
+The full body rolls are the best since the ball will not be in touch with the body for too long and your skin won't heat up and burn.
 Furthermore you can also just have it in your flat palm.
-You usually have a couple of seconds until it gets too hot and then you can transition into the other hand or the the tips of your fingers.
-This video will showcase some of the moves I am doing.
+You usually have a couple of seconds until it gets too hot.
+When it gets too hot you can transition into the other hand or the the tips of your fingers.

+A wizard has done this video will showcase some of the moves I am doing.
+These moves are my moves, and not the only moves you can do.
+I am sure there are many more moves that are good for fire contact juggling.

+🔥🔮✨